 Logbook loans are secured on cars and vans and they work slightly differently to other types of secured loans.
 With a logbook loan, ownership of your car or van passes to the lender before you take the loan out.
 As part of your repayment plan, you are allowed to continue using the car as long as you keep up repayments.
-Once you have paid the loan and the interest on top back in full, ownership of the car transfers back to you.
+Once you have paid the loan and the interest on the top back in full, ownership of the car transfers back to you.

 You can borrow up to 75% of the value of your car with a logbook loan.
-There is currently concern about the way that logbook loan companies behave towards borrowers and the Financial Conduct Authority, at time of writing, is investigating the sector.
-The financial watchdog is attempting to discover whether logbook loans and logbook loan companies need the type of strict regulation imposed on payday loan and short-term loan companies.
+There is currently concern about the way that logbook loan companies behave towards borrowers and the Financial Conduct Authority, at the time of writing, is investigating the sector.
+The financial watchdog is attempting to discover whether logbook loans and logbook loan companies need the type of strict regulation imposed on a payday loan and short-term loan companies.

 PCP and hire purchase for cars